 Because moisture can present a variety of hazards throughout the house, in addition to adverse health effects, it’s important to know how moisture enters your home and how to prevent it.
-StayDry Waterproofing specializes in areas such as this, and we can help remove that unwanted moisture from your home.
-However, we want homeowners to be as educated as possible in keeping their homes dry and free of water.
+StayDry® Waterproofing specializes in identifying and removing unwanted moisture from your home.

 Whether it makes its way into your home through cracks in your basement walls or is caused by a leaking faucet, moisture needs to be stopped in its tracks.
 The longer moisture remains throughout your house, the more time it has to affect everything inside.
-Take a look below at the damage and dangers moisture can bring:
+Moisture can pose a number of dangers to your health and home:

 As you can see, controlling moisture in your home is crucial to avoid the effects and damage it can cause.
 Aside from promptly repairing any leaks and sources of moisture, your home should be properly ventilated and insulated to effectively prevent moisture.
 Fortunately, there are many ways to keep your home dry.

-- French Drain Systems – Used for nearly 150 years, French drains are best used for basements that tend to flood after heavy rainfall.
-They’ll remove water from your basement, however, they cannot prevent it from entering.
+Used for nearly 150 years, French drains are best used for basements that tend to flood after heavy rainfall.
+They’ll remove water from your basement;, however, they cannot prevent it from entering.

-- Exterior Waterproofing System – More substantial problems call for exterior waterproofing.
-The process calls for professional installation, but efficiently keeps water from entering your home.
+More substantial problems call for exterior waterproofing.
+The process calls for professional installation but efficiently keeps water from entering your home.